-One of the limitations many rural students face is a lack of the same educational opportunities to learn as students in larger school districts.
-Small school districts typically offer fewer Advanced Placement classes as well as limited opportunities to connect with real-world projects.
-Part of the reason for this is scale: a school with fewer students and teachers can’t always provide high-level language and STEM classes.
-But one way small and rural districts can close this gap is by offering a robust 1 Mbps per student Internet connection that can serve as the backbone for a myriad of opportunities through technology.
-Over a third of America’s smallest school districts are already meeting the FCC’s 1 Mbps per student Internet connection goal for 2018, according to our newly released 2018 State of the States report.
+One way small and rural districts can close this gap is by offering a robust 1 Mbps per student Internet connection that can serve as the backbone for a myriad of opportunities through technology.
+Thirty-eight percent of all school districts, including 57% of America’s smallest rural school districts have already upgraded to the FCC’s 1 Mbps per student Internet connection goal, according to our newly released 2019 State of the States report.

 One of these districts is in Williamsfield, Illinois, a town with 300 public school students.
 When Superintendent Tim Farquer was faced with replacing some of the district’s outdated textbooks, he knew he couldn’t buy new materials and supply his 300 students with laptops.
 Backed by a 1 Mbps per student Internet connection, the school leader decided it was time to try using open educational resources (OER), a set of free materials that could be curated to meet his students’ needs.
 The decision to be an early adopter of OER put the one-school district on the map, earning a visit in 2015 from then-U.S. Secretary of Education Arne Duncan.